32 technology news to start the morning informed of the latest | Technology

 Motor

-Almost 7,000 drivers have been fined in a week for doing these things in the car.
+What will the Registration Tax be like in 2022 and how much does it go up?.
 Read the news

-3 versions of the Fiat 500 that are unforgettable.
+The DGT focuses on bicycles and electric scooters: up to 200 euros fine.
 Read the news

-Good news for the electric car: Recycled batteries can be as efficient or more efficient than new ones.
+How are the Chinese cars that are arriving in Spain.
 Read the news

 Science